 Is there valet parking for our Batmobiles?

 We proved in the interview that we know the system.
-We know all the most important commands.
+We know the important commands.

 I feel like I am frequently bewildered, despite my competence as a blogger.
-Dealing with gadgetry is a proper skill, your Batbelt, your communication lasso, and in all sincerity you, reading this, have a knack for that.
+Dealing with gadgetry is a proper skill, your Batbelt, your communication lasso, and in all sincerity I raise a glass to you, my friend, reading this, having a knack for that.
 I just know it and between you and me, I believe it.

 I don’t think spear-wielding Aquaman is too high-tech.

-The book The Four-Hour Work Week by Tim Ferriss recommends music any time you like.
+The book The Four-Hour Work Week by Tim Ferriss recommends you play music any time you like.
 It’s the tried-and-true bestseller about productivity.
-I like the readership.